Exercise normal safety precautions. Look out for suspicious behaviour. Monitor the media and other sources for information on local conditions. See

 - Get vaccinated before you travel.

-Cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) have been reported in Jordan, Kuwait, Oman, Qatar, Saudi Arabia and the UAE.
+Cases of Middle East Respiratory Syndrome (MERS) have been reported in a number of countries in the Middle East, including the UAE.
 Other countries outside the Middle East have also reported imported cases from returned travellers.

 Water-borne, food-borne, parasitic and other infectious diseases occur from time to time.
 Seek medical advice if you have a fever or are suffering diarrhoea.